MicrosoftDocs/winrt-api/windows.ui.composition.interactions/visualinteractionsource_positionxsourcemode.md

 The PositionXSourceMode property defines how interactions are processed for a [VisualInteractionSource](visualinteractionsource.md) on the X-axis.
 There are 3 types of [InteractionSourceMode](interactionsourcemode.md)s to choose from: Interactions are Disabled, EnabledWithInertia and EnabledWithoutInertia.
 This property must be enabled to allow the [VisualInteractionSource](visualinteractionsource.md) to send X-axis data to [InteractionTracker](interactiontracker.md).

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.VisualInteractionSource.PositionXSourceMode](/windows/winui/api/microsoft.ui.composition.interactions.visualinteractionsource.positionxsourcemode).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.VisualInteractionSource.PositionXSourceMode](/windows/winui/api/microsoft.ui.composition.interactions.visualinteractionsource.positionxsourcemode) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value
 Source mode for the X-axis.